keithamus/hashmark/README.md

 > Computed hash: cbd8
 >
 ```

-`hashmark` also supports file globs - meaning you can read in many files and it
+It is useful to use globs—meaning you can read in many files and it will output
-will output hashed versions of each:
+hashed versions of each:

 ```bash
 ./bin/hashmark path/to/*.js 'dist/{name}.{hash}.js'